Ellasx7/data550_finalproject/README.md

 3. Use `make install` rule for restoring the package environment for the project

-## Instructions for Docker Image building
+## Instructions for Building Docker Image

 1. Use `make final_project_image` rule which runs `docker build` to build your own docker image for this project